 One of the most frequently diagnosed and the most often overlooked co-occurring disorder is depression.
 A depressed individual can be as cunning at hiding their depression as they are at protecting their use of drugs or alcohol to escape their depression.

-Treatment has to be specifically designed to address the mental illness.
+The treatment has to be specifically designed to address mental illness.
 This necessitates the availability of trained experts that can manage the host of psychological issues that can be masked by drug and alcohol abuse.
 Experience is the best teacher in seeing that a person has a problem that drug and alcohol abuse only hide.